type

 From Jinjiang’s perspective, looking out over the national market, local food enterprises are pushing forward in two main directions:

-First, stepping up the bulk snack channels.
 Over the past year, changes in bulk snack channels have undoubtedly been one of the biggest challenges in the food industry, reflecting shifts in consumer groups, demands, and needs.
 Amid these channel transformations stirred by capital and market dynamics, Jinjiang food enterprises are facing challenges head-on, seeking new breakthroughs for growth.

 For instance, Qifeng Food, which has a noteworthy channel strategy, provided some figures.
 In its current channel structure, offline traditional channels account for 50% of the market share, bulk snack channels make up 30%, and online contributions are relatively smaller, about 10%.
 The full-channel strategy has built a dense sales network for Qifeng, driving nationwide sales of its products.